 North Carolina’s Brunswick Islands has the sandy beaches, vacation rental homes with ocean views, golf courses and other amenities you expect along our state’s 300-mile coast.
 But the region's claims to fame, including a distinctive style of seafood, wildlife and history, make it a destination you must experience to appreciate.

-You’ll come across plenty of creatures while floating among ancient cypress trees on a Shallotte River Swamp Park & Outdoor Center boat tour.
+You’ll come across plenty of creatures while floating among ancient cypress trees on a boat tour at The Swamp Park.
 You'll also trace the footsteps of President George Washington, who crossed here in 1791 while fulfilling a promise to visit all of the young country.
-Change your perspective by challenging the center’s more than 1 mile of zip lines or attempting its Aerial Adventure Challenge’s 53 obstacles.
+Change your perspective by challenging the center’s more than 1.25 miles of zip lines or attempting its Aerial Adventure Park’s 50+ obstacles.

 The Brunswick Islands is one of the most special places on Earth, and that’s no truer than in late fall through early spring.
 The beaches here share one distinctive characteristic: an east-west orientation.
 That means when the sun is low in the southern sky, you can watch it rise and set over the ocean without ever moving your beach chair.

-Be careful where you put that chair from May through October.
+But be careful where you put that chair from May through October.
 That’s when female sea turtles bury their eggs on the beaches and hatchlings return to the ocean.
 There are groups on each island dedicated to monitoring and protecting these endangered gentle giants.
-Many offer educational programs and tours, which give an up-close view of the 200 million-year-old ritual.
+Many offer educational programs and tours, which give an up-close view of the 200-million-year-old ritual.

 Speaking of tradition, for more than a half-century, the sound of wooden boards rattling under car tires meant you were crossing the Sunset Beach swinging bridge, the last of its kind on the East Coast.
-Though it was replaced by the faster and taller Mannon C. Gore Bridge in 2011, you can still experience it at the Sunset Beach Swing Bridge and Museum.
+Though it was replaced by the faster and taller Mannon C. Gore Bridge in 2011, you can still experience it at the Old Bridge Historical Society.
 Walk the boards and tour the tender’s house to learn how this once-vital link to the mainland worked.
-Displays also detail the Vesta, a Confederate steamer that grounded and burned nearby while attempting to run a Union blockade in 1864.

 The historic year that's celebrated most prominently in the Brunswick Islands is 1776, the year of our nation's founding and Independence Day.
-Southport is home to the annual North Carolina 4th of July Festival, which spans 10 days and attracts about 50,000 people.
-The festival features everything from concerts, historic tours and beach competitions to a parade and fireworks shows.
+Southport is home to the annual North Carolina 4th of July Festival, which spans one week and attracts about 50,000 people.
+The festival features everything from concerts, historic tours, and beach competitions to a parade and fireworks shows.
 If you visit Southport beyond July 4, you can still experience why it was named "America's Happiest Seaside Town" by Coastal Living magazine.

 You can drive to Calabash and taste its namesake fried seafood that’s light on breading, heavy on freshness and served with plenty of hush puppies.
 The decades-old tradition began when fishermen cooked their catches of shrimp, oysters, flounder and other seafood on the dock, and it continues today at the many restaurants they opened.
 The self-proclaimed “Seafood Capital of the World” reached a national audience in the 1950s when performer Jimmy Durante would close his shows with “Goodnight, Mrs. Calabash, wherever you are.”
 Locals tell two tales of that woman’s identity.
 Some say she’s a hometown musician who left Durante’s band.
 Others believe it’s Lucy Coleman, the owner of a seafood restaurant who once served dinner to the performer.

-This article was produced in partnership with Brunswick County Tourism Development Authority.
+This article was produced in partnership with NC's Brunswick Islands.